|

 – Paul with Andrea Murphy had a

-flying start which they held on to through the Doldrums but their big
+flying start which y held on to through Doldrums but ir big

-lead was slowly eroded by Tom White and Maria Gidley who overtook them
+lead was slowly eroded by Tom White and Maria Gidley who overtook m

-by the end of the first lap; Paul and Murph caught up on the second beat
+by end of first lap; Paul and Murph caught up on second beat

-down the river (even overtaking several AC/DBs in the process) but the
+down river (even overtaking several AC/DBs in process) but

 gun; Ben and Josh Richardson managing a creditable 3rd in Mr